1. Spam – What is it?

 6. False Complaints

-We support and appreciate programs, applications and organizations who work to eliminate spam.
+We support and appreciate programs, applications and organisations who work to eliminate spam.

 We will assist in alerting the Internet community of their intentions.
 It’s amazing how people hate being banned from Internet Service providers, and their name black banned because of their unethical behaviour.